 Think of the best marketplaces that you’ve used – Etsy, Airbnb, Uber, even home-grown ones such as the iconic.
 When you use them as a customer or a merchant, do you have a sense of the technology or platform that drives them?
-Do you care about whether it was being run on a software-as-a-service, or on individual servers, or a platform-as-a-service?
+Do you care about whether it was being run on a software-as-a-service, on individual servers, or a platform-as-a-service?

-And this brings me to a major issue with SaaS based Marketplace Platforms, and yes, of course full-disclosure, I’m the CEO and founder of a marketplace platform business myself.
+And this brings me to a major issue with SaaS-based Marketplace Platforms, and yes, of course, full disclosure, I’m the CEO and founder of a marketplace platform business myself.
 But this goes beyond the “my product is better” aspect.
-It’s a fundamental, logical aspect when you’re looking to start a marketplace, whether you’re starting-up or re-platforming an existing solution.
+It’s a fundamental, logical aspect when you’re looking to start a marketplace, whether you’re starting up or re-platforming an existing solution.

 Don’t let your marketplace platform dictate your business model, functionality or look and feel

 A Marketplace is not the same as an eCommerce store

 The obvious argument to the contrary is “…look at Shopify, it’s SaaS eCommerce capability offers merchants the ability to run their store on a lightweight platform in minutes…” yes – absolutely, SaaS is great for eCommerce because almost all eCommerce sites are essentially the same and have a very common suite of requirements.
 However, Marketplaces ARE different…